Caroline's Cooking

 9. Serve directly in the foil pack.

-Steak foil packets with potato, pepper and onion
+Steak foil packet with potato, pepper and onion and garnished with parsley

 These steak foil packets are an easy meal to put together, with minimal clean up, but without skimping on flavor.
 Change it up as suits, too, for a meal you'll soon find on regular rotation.